pirespaulohenrique/challenge-app/README.md

 ## Design & Security Decisions

-1. Password Hashing (Security Improvement)
-   The initial requirements described the User Domain without a password field but required a password for the Frontend sign-up.
-To ensure production readiness:

-Decision: I implemented Bcrypt hashing for password storage.
+1. Input Integrity: Implemented strict input validation on both the Frontend (for UX) and Backend (via DTOs and pipes) to prevent SQL injection and ensure data integrity before it reaches the Service layer.

-Implementation: Passwords are hashed before saving.
+2. Passwords: Passwords are hashed (using bcrypt) before saving.
 The password field is explicitly excluded (select: false) from API responses to prevent leakage.

-2. Session Management
-   Token: The UUID of the Session entity is used as the authentication token.

-Validation: The backend enforces that Inactive users cannot create new sessions.

-3. Theme Customization
-   Persistence: A React Context (ThemeContext) wraps the application to handle Light/Dark modes.
-The user's preference is saved to localStorage, ensuring it persists even if the browser is closed and re-opened.

-4. Seamless Navigation
-   UX: The Sign-in/Sign-up page uses a single component with state toggling (isLogin) rather than separate routes.
-This provides the requested "seamless navigation" without page reloads.

-5. User record update time
-   Since the database provides a function for that, that field is updated automatically, with no code in the backend.
+3. Sensitive data (Database credentials) are managed via Environment Variables (.env) and Docker environment injection, ensuring the codebase contains no hardcoded secrets.

+4. Data Immutability: Leveraged Database constraints/ORM decorators to strictly enforce that creation_time is immutable and update_time is automatically managed, removing the risk of human error in the business logic.

 ## API Endpoints